gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 She waited, just looking at me, beautiful and sad and strong.
 "I'm going to go under with him," I tell her.
 "And I'm going to bring him back.
 I promise.
 I asked a favor of someone I used to know.
-If that's not enough..."
-I shrugged.
+If that's not enough…"  I shrugged.
 We both know that sometimes nothing is.

 You'd think we were both teenagers, the way we act around each other.
 She has